api3dao/contracts/.changeset/two-planets-sit.md

 '@api3/contracts': minor
 ---

-Add dAPI and Market support to metal-testnet
+Add dAPI and Market support to metal-sepolia-testnet